 Formal or informal contracts are expressed in the form of SLAs.
-An SLA is an electronic document that specifies what the customer should expect from the service provider through functional or non-functional properties and the consequences in case of violation.
-There is no standard model to create an SLA, but it briefly consists of measurable metrics, also defined as Service Level Objective (SLO).
-A set of SLOs constitutes a Service Level Specification (SLS).
-An SLO refers to a performance metric and specifies a value or value ranges and unit along with a condition, for instance, availability $\geq 99\%$, end-to-end delay between 50-100 ms.
+An SLA is an electronic document that specifies what the customer should expect from the service provider through functional or non-functional properties.
+There is no standard model to create an SLA, but it briefly should consist of a set of measurable metrics, also defined as Service Level Objectives (SLO).
+An SLO refers to a performance metric and specifies a value or value ranges and unit, for instance, availability \geq 99%, end-to-end delay between 50 -100 ms.